INDIGO was a phase 3, randomized, multicenter, double-blind, placebo-controlled trial (N=331)1,2

 Major efficacy outcome: PFS

-The time from randomization to the date of the first documented disease progression or death due to any cause.2,c
+The time from randomization to the date of the first documented disease progression or death due to any cause.
+PFS was also analyzed by subgroup.
+Subgroup analyses were descriptive and not powered for statistical significance2,3,c

 See VORANIGO PFS resultsKey secondary outcome: TTNI